Northern Melbourne Smart Cities Network, enabling data to drive change

 LoRaWAN network implemented will not only enable Councils to expand the smart cities sensor network for future use but also allow community members to integrate their own network of sensors and enable the community to create sensors and generate new data elements to solve everyday problems.
 This project is scalable.

-- Ensure effective communications across Councils to increase awareness and interest in the project
+- Ensure effective communications across Councils to increase awareness and interests in the project